tushargoyl123/Training/README.md

 #                                                                                     Training
 **PCAT + Java Assignments**

 Welcome to the PCAT + Java assignments repository!
-This repository contains assignments related to PCAT (Programming Competency Assessment Tool) and Java programming language.
+This repository contains assignments related to PCAT (Programming Constructs and Algorithms for Problem Solving) and Java programming language.

 **Assignments Included:**